 As for the salad dressing, I combined my favorite sesame ponzu vinaigrette and umeboshi.
 Ponzu is a citrus-based soy sauce and it’s used as a dip for Shabu Shabu and sashimi, or used as a dressing.
 Umeboshi is a salted pickled Japanese ume (plums).
 They are a common ingredient for Onigiri (rice ball) and you might have also seen a single umeboshi placed in the center of the rice inside a bento (Japanese lunchbox).
 The salty-sour flavor from umeboshi adds a nice kick to the dressing.
 If you cannot find umeboshi, don’t worry, this sesame ponzu vinaigrette for the recipe is still very delicious.

 With this recipe, I’m guest posting at my blogger friend Charle’s Five Euro Food.
 You might remember Charles, who’s English and currently living in France, shared his delectable Flambéed Pear Purses with Caramel Sauce and Ganâche on Just One Cookbook last December when I was in Taiwan.
 I hope you will stop by his wonderful site.
 Have a wonderful week ahead!

-- Soak shredded daikon in cold water for 5–10 minutes to get the crunchy texture and get rid of the bitter flavor.
+- Soak the shredded daikon in cold water for 5–10 minutes to get a crunchy texture and remove the bitter flavor.

 - Combine all the salad ingredients in a bowl and toss it all together.

-- Remove the seed from umeboshi and chop into small pieces.
+- Remove the seed from 1 umeboshi (Japanese pickled plums) and chop it into small pieces.